Personal Independence Payment (PIP) toolkit

 - Do you have to rely on timings rather than visual information to estimate when food is cooked?

-You should put your answers to these questions in the section on the form called "Extra information".
+Put your answers in the section called “Extra information”.